US natgas prices up 3% as sweltering heat persists

-Aug 21 (Reuters) - U.S. natural gas futures gained about 3% on Monday on forecasts for the weather to remain hotter than normal through early September, keeping air conditioning demand high, especially in Texas.
+Aug 21 (Reuters) - U.S. natural gas futures gained about 3% on Monday on forecasts that persistent hot weather through early September would keep air conditioning demand high, especially in Texas and other Central U.S. states.

-That price increase occurred despite forecasts for less demand over the next two weeks than previously expected.

-Power demand in Texas was on track to hit an 11th all-time high this summer, with usage expected to reach 85,605 megawatts (MW) on Monday as homes and businesses keep their air conditioners cranked up during a lingering heat wave, according to the Electric Reliability Council of Texas (ERCOT), the state's power grid operator.
+Power demand in Texas and other U.S. Central states will likely break records this week as homes and businesses crank up air conditioners to escape another brutal heat wave moving across the country.

 Extreme heat boosts the amount of gas burned to produce power for cooling, especially in Texas, which gets most of its electricity from gas-fired plants.
 In 2022, about 49% of the state's power came from gas-fired plants, with most of the rest coming from wind (22%), coal (16%), nuclear (8%) and solar (4%), federal energy data showed.

-The U.S. National Hurricane Center (NHC) projected a tropical cyclone could form in the Gulf of Mexico this week and hit the South Texas coast in a few days.
+The U.S. National Hurricane Center (NHC) projected a tropical cyclone could form in the Gulf of Mexico later Monday and hit the South Texas coast as a tropical storm on Tuesday.

-One factor that has weighed on gas futures in recent months - futures are down about 41% so far this year - has been persistently lower spot prices.
+Gas futures are down about 41% so far this year, and persistently lower spot prices have weighed in recent months.
 Next-day gas at the Henry Hub benchmark NG-W-HH-SNL in Louisiana was trading around $2.44 per mmBtu for Monday.
 Spot gas has traded over futures just twice since the end of April.

-With prices down about 8% last week, speculators cut their net long gas futures and options positions on the New York Mercantile and Intercontinental Exchanges for the second time in three weeks, according to the U.S. Commodity Futures Trading Commission's Commitments of Traders report.

 SUPPLY AND DEMAND